mssola/conventions/files/warnings.md

 ## General

 **-Werror**: a bit hardcore, but warnings are usually a bad thing.
-Sometimes it happens that some components are auto-generated (e.g. through `bison`) and they bring warnings.
+It may happen that some components of our codebase has been auto-generated (e.g. through `bison`) and they produce some warnings.
 We can solve this by explicitly disabling some warnings for a specific set of files.
 For example, in CMake we can do something like:

 ```cmake
 set_source_files_properties(${CMAKE_CURRENT_BINARY_DIR}/parser.cpp